appson/identity-public/README.md

 > **Note:**

 > - Current live version is 0.1.0b .
-API specification document for V0.1.0 is only provided for introductory purposes.
+Version 0.2.0 will be live on Sunday November 13.
+For a successful migration, see the API specification fo v0.2.0